 National Folk Dance Ensemble LADO is Croatia’s most successful cultural export product.

 The ensemble, which travels the world promoting Croatian culture, consists of over 40 dancers who also sing while they perform, and a group of 14 top musicians who play traditional and classical instruments.
-This year LADO is celebrating 72 years of existence in which they have performed in Croatia and around the world over 5,000 times for which they have won numerous awards.
+In 2021, LADO celebrated 72 years of existence in which they have performed in Croatia and around the world over 5,000 times for which they have won numerous awards.

 Since the establishment of the LADO Ensemble in 1949, much attention has been given to traditional attire.
 Over the years, the pool has grown into a respectable collection of original pieces and faithful reconstructions with more than 1,000 sets of traditional costumes.

 Many of the sighs that LADO Ensemble’s concerts draw in the country and abroad are in recognition of the most elaborate ceremonial traditional costumes that have traveled from Croatian cities and villages to their new home – LADO’s vault.

 Considering Croatia’s long and storied history as well as its geographic location on the crossroads of large cultural areas, traditional attires of different parts of Croatia show Mediterranean, Pannonian, Dinaridic, Central European and Turkish-Oriental influences.
 The final forms of traditional attires for daily use show the influence of civic fashion on the style of Croatian countryfolk.

 The traditional costumes have an important role in the modern day as a symbol of national, native and local identity, as well as practical use on the stage.